mtzaquia/continuum/docs/invalidation.md

 ## Observe application events

-Add an `InvalidationSignal` to reset automatically for each element of a sendable `AsyncSequence`:
+Add an `InvalidationSignal` when each element of a sendable `AsyncSequence` means the snapshot is stale in both memory and writable local storage:

 ```swift
 import Foundation